wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.6.6 =

+- Fix: Omit extra query parameters for One Click Login after a successful login.

 = 4.6.5 =

 - Fix: Edge cases where the Worker plugin might not be able to communicate with our system.